Djan88/tarot-bc/wp-content/plugins/miniorange-login-openid/readme.txt

 *   Fix for issue in login (International Characters)

 = 6.6.2 =
-*   Updated Readme
+*   Updated Readme  (Social login plugin)
 *   Removed the message 'No user is returned'
-*   Fix for conflict with other plugins that call wp_login hook
+*   Fix for conflict of Social login plugin with other plugins that call wp_login hook

 = 6.6.1 =
 *   Fix for issue in editing/uploading BuddyPress profile picture